klavinslab/aquaverse/docs/protocol_developer/tutorial_protocol.md

-# Protocol Tutorial: Creating A Protocol
+# Tutorial: Creating A Protocol

 This is an introduction to writing protocols for Aquarium in the Krill domain specific language.
 We try to introduce the most common (and recommended) patterns in Krill, but this is not a comprehensive reference.